HK-Tan/maxtanhk/_pages/about.md

 ## **Research Interests:**

 ♾️ Partial Differential Equations (PDEs):
+  -  Mathematical and Numerical Analysis for System of Hyperbolic Conservation Laws, and
-  -  Mathematical Analysis, Numerics, and Applications for Systems of Hyperbolic Conservation Laws.
+  -  Applications and Modelling of Continuum Traffic Flow Networks using Systems of Hyperbolic Conservation Laws.

-📊 Statistics and Machine Learning
+📊 Statistics and Machine Learning.

 ## **CV:**

 📃 You can access my resume/CV [**here.**](https://maxtanhk.com/files/Resume_Dec24.pdf) (Updated Dec 2024.)
+✉️ I am currently looking for an internship (and/or eventually a job) for 2025/2026.
+Feel free to contact me via my email below!

 ## **Teaching:**